lisongxu/CSCE156-Lab-Java-Intro/readme.md

 with it will automatically provide consistent indentation and other stylistic features.
 It is best practice to get in the habit of writing good, clean code automatically.
-However, if you need to clean up a file in one shot you can do use the auto-formatter feature.
+However, if you need to clean up a file in one shot you can use the auto-formatter feature.

 * On Windows: press `control-shift-f` to reformat the code
 * On Mac: press `shift-command-f` to reformat the code